integrated-land-simulator/model_description/descript/matsiro.md

 # Lake
 Lake is treated in MATSIRO (lakesf.F, lakeic.F, and lakepo.F), as well as land.

 Up to and including the calculation of the surface flux (section 11.1 and 11.2), the method is derived from the land surface model MATSIRO, while the calculation below the lake ice (section 11.3 and 11.4) is derived from the ocean model COCO (COCO-OGCM). lakeic.F and lakepo.F were based on the COCO-OGCM, and the ENTRY statement are used so as to keep the structure of the original program.
 For practical use, note, for example, that the unit of temperature is $\mathrm{K}$ until flux calculation (section 11.1 and 11.2), while it is $\mathrm{^{\circ}C}$ after the ice and inter lake (section 11.3 and [11.4]()).
-It is also noted that because the second half part is based on the old version of COCO, hence it is slightly different from the MIROC6-AOGCM and Hasumi (2015).
+It is also noted that because the second half part is based on the old version of COCO, hence it is slightly different from the MIROC6-AOGCM and @Hasumi2015-fs.

 Dimensions of the lake scheme is defined in `include/zkg21c.F`. `KLMAX` is the number of vertical layers set to 5 in MIROC6/MATSIRO6. `NLTDIM` is the number of tracers, 1:temperature 2:salt.
 Since the vertical layers are actually from `KLSTR=2` to `KLEND=KLMAX+1`, `NLZDIM = KLMAX+KLSTR` exists as a parameter for management.